 On the night, a couple of the fishermen wandered over to ask what was happening and where the beautiful images came from… “from right under our feet, right under these boards!” was the answer.
 The looks of surprise on their faces was priceless and somewhat satisfying.
 The huge illuminated images had worked their magic.

 Inspired by Sydney’s spectacular Vivid Festival, Bioluminescence uses projections to create a stunning visual display of what’s been found and what is being done to protect this precious ecological community.

-Participants joined Scott to learn about projector technology and terminology such as lumens and throw distance.
-They were also introduced to software used to map or define different areas of a projection on the wharf building, and had an opportunity to play with the amazing photos and videos shot underneath the wharf.
-Musician Corinne Gibbons added live music and voice to the audio-visuals, creating a fully immersive artistic experience.
+Participants learn about projector technology and terminology such as lumens and throw distance.
+They are also introduced to software used to map or define different areas of a projection on the wharf building, and have an opportunity to play with the amazing photos and videos shot underneath the wharf, as well as learning how to incorporate live music and voice to the audio-visuals, creating a fully immersive artistic experience.

-The team involved in this exciting creative development project are now working towards creating a suite of larger, multi-media events at The Wharf and across the shire later in the year as part of the Our Place Our Species pilot project supported by Inspiring Australia NSW.
+The team involved in this exciting creative development project are now working towards creating a suite of larger, multi-media events at Tathra Wharf and across the Bega Shire later in the year as part of the Our Place Our Species pilot project supported by Inspiring Australia NSW.

 Also on the program later in the year will be a community bioblitz event led by the Atlas of Life in the Coastal Wilderness and members of the Sapphire Coast Science Hub and Environmental Educators Network.

 Images and guest post by Lisa Herbert.
 The Sapphire Coast Science Hub and Environmental Educators Network is supported by Inspiring Australia NSW.
 If you would like to learn more or get involved, please contact Libby Hepburn at firstname.lastname@example.org